-To encourage development across the manufacturing sector, I propose to offer an incentive to companies of a 5 percent reduction in their tax rate.
+To development encourage across the manufacturing sector, I propose to offer an incentive to companies of a 5 percent reduction in their tax rate to 25 percent.
 This is limited to \$500,000 on qualifying project expenditure.
 This incentive will be for 2 years.
 These qualifying projects and activities must entail investment in projects which create advancements and growth in the manufacturing sector.
-Further, these projects must be related to information technology and digitization, manufacturing and technology development.
+Further, these projects must be related to information technology and digitisation, manufacturing and technology development.
 This incentive excludes companies in the petrochemical industry and is geared toward new foreign direct investment businesses.
-This measure will take effect from January 1 2022.
+This measure will take effect from January 1, 2022.